owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

 You may have noticed that when you changed color scheme entry number 1, the LINE shape we have already added to our scene changed color to match, this is because by default all shapes use color index 1.
 So how do we assign a different color to a shape?
 It's easy!

-Shapes can support up to 3 colors, see the table in the [language reference](ScriptingLanguageReference.md) for details: for all shapes the first two colors are the fill color and the border color.
-To change the color assignments we enter the colors to use in order, enclosed in square brackets and separated with semicolons: For example to use color 2 for fill color and color 3 and border color we would need to add:
+Shapes can support up to 3 colors, see the table in the [language reference](ScriptingLanguageReference.md) for details.
+For all shapes the first two colors are the fill color and the border color.
+To change the color assignments we enter the colors to use in order, enclosed in square brackets and separated with semicolons.
+For example to use color 2 for fill color and color 3 for the border color we would need to add:

     [2];[3];